 When you’re away from home, you can use the app to activate your home with motion detectors and check the status of the door or window alarm.

 However, you should know that price and value go together.
 Some users complained that the response was a little slow.

 What are the different types of door or window sensors?

 Several options for window and door sensors are available.
 Understanding the differences will help you choose the best sensors for your doors and windows.

 - Surface contact sensors are the least expensive version of door sensors.
-The sensors attach to the door’s surface with magnets and can send text messages, emails, or notifications to your phone.
+The sensors attach magnets to the door’s surface and can send text messages, emails, or notifications to your phone.

 - Recessed contact sensors are built into the frame and door or window, making them less visible to intruders.

 - Vanishing sensors are fragile and virtually undetectable door sensors.
-They are designed to blend in with the decor of your home, so they are less noticeable.
+They are designed to blend in with your home’s decor, so they are less noticeable.